 Interest-paying current accounts

-You can now earn more interest on cash in top-paying current accounts than in variable-rate cash Isas and ordinary savings accounts.
+You may be able to earn more interest on cash in top-paying current accounts than in variable-rate cash Isas and ordinary savings accounts.

-Some providers are paying as much as 5% on your money, although they do limit the amount of interest that you can earn by capping the maximum level of savings (typically £1,000-£3,000).
+Some providers are paying as much as 2% on your money, although they do limit the amount of interest that you can earn by capping the maximum level of savings (typically £1,000 to £20,000).